Differential/docs/CLIENT-GUIDE.md

 ### Setting up source control, hosting, analytics.

-We will handle setting up source control (Github), hosting (Modulus), and basic analytics (Google Analytics) for all of our clients as a standard practice.
+We set up as a standard practice:

+* Source control (Github)
+* Hosting (Modulus)
+* Basic analytics (Google Analytics)

 ## (DEBUG) What happens after launch?

-*The DEBUG phase is everything after the planned features are designed and implemented. we'll begin testing with real users, iterating on feedback, suggestions and bug reports.*
+*The DEBUG phase is everything after we design and implement the planned features. we'll begin testing with real users, iterating on feedback, suggestions and bug reports.*

 ### Disappointment (bet you weren't expecting us to say that!)

-Since we are constantly working with working software, there isn't a magic switch and feeling of the lights turning on for the first time when we "go live".
-Software launches aren't big parties anymore, and an inrush of users isn't to be expected.
+Since we are working with working software, there isn't a magic switch and feeling of the lights turning on for the first time when we "go live".
+Software launches aren't big parties anymore, and you shouldn't expect a flood of users.
 You (and us) have spent many hours, blood, sweat, and tears making a great product.
 We should all be proud of that.
 The hard work just begins once we start having real users of the product.